 Now that we understand the trading hours of stock markets around the world, it is also important to understand what happens in between these times.
-In this article, we explore pre-market trading, after hours trading, overnight trading and explore what actually could happen if you do trade after hours.
+In this article, we explore pre-market trading, after-hours trading, and overnight trading and explore what actually could happen if you do trade after hours.

 What is a trading session?

 A trading session refers to the market hours of a particular region.
-A trading session will run from the when the relevant opens to when it closes.
-Trading hours will also differentiate based on timezones.
+A trading session will run from when the relevant opens to when it closes.
+Trading hours will also differentiate based on time zones.

 What is pre-market trading?

 Pre-market trading refers to activity before the market session begins.
 Normally pre-market trading can occur between 8:30am-9:30am (EST) of each respective market.
 Traders will tune in to pre-market trading hours as it can determine direction and market sentiment before the regular trading session starts.
 During this period activity can be scarce and therefore, there isn’t as much volume and liquidity due to this there could also be a large spread.
 Unless a major news event breaks out that can really impact market sentiment, there isn’t much activity for financial assets during this time.